Ultimate Guide to Plant Fiber

-Truthfully, the little army in our gut does a ton for us, so the least we can do is feed them what they want so they can continue protecting us, right?
+Truthfully, the little army in our gut does a ton for us.
+So the least we can do is feed them what they want so they can continue protecting us.
 If you’re wondering: what do the bacteria in your gut want and need to keep you happy and healthy?
-They really like fiber.
-Here’s everything you need to know so you can increase your fiber intake and start making your bacteria super happy.
+The simple answer: fiber.
+They LOVE it.

 What Is Fiber?